Published on January 9, 2022 – Last Updated on March 29, 2022

 As far as women’s nutrition goes, quinoa is one of the best options on this list.
 For instance, it contains more protein than most other whole grains.
 It’s also filling and nutrient-dense, which means you’ll be able to get a lot out of it.

 Soy is an excellent food option for women who are looking to eat healthy every day.
-While the jury is still out as far as how much soy can really benefit a woman’s health, there are some studies that suggest soy contains compounds known as phytoestrogens which help maintain hormone balance in the body.
+While the jury is still out as far as how much soy can really benefit a woman’s health, some studies suggest soy contains compounds known as phytoestrogens which help maintain hormone balance in the body.
 For that reason, it’s best to incorporate soy into your diet.

 15. Almonds and Other Nuts